YESAndy/yesandy.github.io/_posts/2023-08-16-jetson-tutorial1.md

 sudo tar -xpf ../../ Tegra_Linux_Sample-Root-Filesystem_R32.5.1_aarch64.tbz2
 ```

-Wait until the compile is completed, then go back the root directory "./Linux_for_Tegra":
+Wait until the compile is completed, then go back to the root directory "./Linux_for_Tegra":
 ```bash
 cd ..
 ```